asafamr/PlasticFind/src/text.md

 - Private: Index and queries remain private when served manually (w/ auth.)
 - Easy to operate: Just serve static content
 - Cheap: Only pay for storage and bandwidth
 - Robust: test during compilation and deploy for years.
-JavaScript is undegradable.
+JavaScript is undegradable

 ## Use Cases: